relativitydev/relativity-trace-documentation/docs/proactive_ingestion_api_documentation.md

 2. For batch-level error (e.g. connection failure to retrieve the data, etc...), update status of `Created` batch to `Abandoned` and populate batch `Error Details` with appropriate error.

-# (2) Ingest Monitored Individuals Information
+# Ingest Monitored Individuals Information

+You may want to automatically ingest and synchronize  [Monitored Individuals](https://relativitydev.github.io/relativity-trace-documentation/user_documentation#monitored-individuals) Information into Trace from your existing system such as Active Directory.

+Below diagram shows what is needed in order to synchronize Monitored Individuals information from Active Directory with Trace.

 ![image-20200517203352102](media/proactive_ingestion_api_documentation/image-20200517203352102.png)

-Above diagram shows what is needed to create integration of Trace Monitored Individuals with Active Directory system.

 Sample .NET console app code below demonstrates: